 First, though, on the way in you change out of your street clothes in the locker area, changing into provided cotton shorts and T-shirts stacked there in baskets.
 Maybe also a yukata, a casual lightweight kimono.
 You lock your street clothes, wallet, etc., in your locker.

-I have stayed in some odd but interesting places, including converted flophouses (or really SRO or single-room occupancy hotels), but the capsule hotel was, in some ways, the strangest place I have stayed.
+I have stayed in some odd but interesting places, including converted flophouses (or really SRO or single-room occupancy hotels) and in tiny guesthouses in Hong Kong, but the capsule hotel was, in some ways, the strangest place I have stayed.
 The patrons weren't down and out, renting a capsule by the week or month as the New York Times described.
 Nor were they too incapacitated to get home.

 There were rooms with toilets, urinals, and sinks, with mirrors for shaving.
 But then there were also rooms that seemed to be for primping, with a row of chairs like in a barber shop (or a beauty shop) facing well-lit mirrors and counters with various oils and salves and unguents.